Consuelo Álvarez Pool: Political and cultural involvement

 Consuelo Álvarez Pool also belonged to the Freemasonry, under the symbolic name Costa, and was initiated in the Logia de Adopción Ibérica no. 67 in 1910.

-During the civil war she was repressed and punished for her outspokenness.
+During the civil war she was repressed and punished for her outspokenness by the Nationalists.
 The Francoist regime applied the Ley de represión de la Masonería y el Comunismo, being judged by the Tribunal Especial para la Represión de la Masonería y el Comunismo, voting 480–44 against Consuelo Álvarez Pool and condemning her to 12 years in prison.
 She completed her punishment on a provisional sentence due to her age of 77 years and her very deteriorated health.

 Works

 She was part of the Generation of '98, included among others such as Emilia Pardo Bazán, Carmen de Burgos "Columbine", Sofía Casanova, Patrocinio de Biedma, Rosario Acuña, Blanca de los Ríos Lampérez, Carmen Baroja, Mará de la O Lejárraga, Regina de Lamo, and María de Maeztu.
 As a writer, she was recognizer by the writer and literary critic Rafael Cansinos Asséns for her work La nueva literatura, volumen II La literatura feminina (1917) and by the Universidad Autónoma de Madrid professor Raquel Arias Careaga, in an article published in March 2019 entitled Poetas Españoles en la penumbra.